Euclidean plane and its relatives; a minimalist introduction: Bolyai's construction

-\parit{Proof.} We will use the Klein's model.
-Without loss of generality, we may assume that $P$ is the center of absolute.
-As it was noted on page \pageref{klein-angles}, in this case the corresponding Euclidean lines are also perpendicular; i.e., $(PQ)\perp (QR)$, $(PS)\perp(PQ)$ and $(RT)\perp (PS)$.
+\parit{Proof.} We will use the projective model.
+Without loss of generality, we may assume that $P$ is the center of the absolute.
+By~\ref{obs:h-p-perp}, the corresponding Euclidean lines are also perpendicular; that is, $(PQ)\perp (QR)$, $(PS)\perp(PQ)$, and $(RT)\z\perp (PS)$.